tabarra/txAdmin/docs/dev_notes.md

 ## Next Up
 - After Node 22:
-    - change the gh workflows to use node 22 as well
     - check all `.npm-upgrade.json` for packages that can now be updated
     - Use `/^\p{RGI_Emoji}$/v` to detect emojis
         - ref: https://v8.dev/features/regexp-v-flag